 As an Amazon Associate I earn from qualifying purchases.

-(Update April 2020) It is that time of the year, where it is time to transplant tomato seedlings into their final spot for the summer growing season.
+(Update April 2020) It is almost that time of the year, where it is time to transplant tomato seedlings into their final spot for the summer growing season.
 In this article, I will share with you tips on how to transplant tomato seedlings whether you plan to plant them in pots or the traditional way in the ground.